metalfoxdev/rayo-stream/README.md

 # rayo-stream
-Stream playlist for radio stations on the Rayo service
+The Bauer streams on https://radio-browser.info/ no longer work, and I'm sick of the Rayo app.